Self-Advocacy Role in Leadership

 It is The Arc New York’s position that fundamental rights include but not be limited to the right:

-• To choose a place to live to do productive work, engage in leisure time activities, and to worship.
+• To choose a place to live, to do productive work, engage in leisure time activities, and to worship.

-• To marry and have children.
+• To have consensual life partners and to have and keep children.

 • To full information and access to appropriate childcare and parenting skills while the decision to have children is being considered and access to ongoing supports and services once the decision to become a parent has been made.